-There are a variety of ways in which the Managers raise awareness of risk amongst the membership.
+The Managers use a variety of tools to raise awareness of risk amongst the membership.
 External speakers are invited to present on topical issues at the quarterly Technical Forums.
-Recent subjects have included the impact of climate change issues on intermediaries and the insurance sector; navigating Financial Conduct Authority (FCA) investigations and enforcement proceedings; the future impact of artificial intelligence on insurance and the law; and COVID-19 issues for insurers and intermediaries.
+Recent subjects have included social engineering fraud; lessons learned from recent regulatory investigations; common features in a hard market and associated risk issues for intermediaries; and recent cases focusing on professional duties of intermediaries and the Financial Conduct Authority's (FCA) proposed new consumer duty of care.
 In addition, a suite of presentations and workshops is available to the membership and these are regularly tailored to reflect the particular training needs of individual Members.
-The Association has recently relaunched its website which gives Members access to a range of resources.
-This includes recently updated MGA and Broker Risk Management Guidelines and a number of regularly published bulletins, in particular a series of bulletins as the COVID-19 pandemic developed, giving practical guidance to Members on a range of issues.
+The Association's website has a Member portal which gives Members access to a range of resources.
+This includes regularly updated MGA and Broker Risk Management Guidelines and a number of regularly published bulletins on topical market, legal and regulatory issues.
 These resources are all produced in accordance with the Association's objective of developing risk awareness at all levels of the business.